lmullen/americas-public-bible/README.md

 ## Project news

+*   14 March 2022.
+This digital monograph has been approved by the Stanford University Press editorial board and will soon be submitted for publication.
 *   24 June 2021.
 The _Wall Street Journal_ [featured this project](https://www.wsj.com/articles/library-of-congress-looks-to-ai-to-help-users-sift-through-its-collection-11624552197) in a story titled “Library of Congress Looks to AI to Help Users Sift Through Its Collection.”
 *   17 June 2021.
 The Library of Congress Labs announced that I will be applying my search for biblical quotations across their digital collections as part of [Computing Cultural Heritage in the Cloud](https://www.loc.gov/item/prn-21-032/renowned-digital-humanities-researchers-begin-computing-cultural-heritage-in-the-cloud/2021-06-17/).
 *   22 February 2021.
 A chapter on “[The Making of America’s Public Bible: Computational Text Analysis for Religious History](https://doi.org/10.1515/9783110573022-003)” was published in _Digital Humanities and Research Methods in Religious Studies_.